limarkdl/limarkdl/README.md

 ### Hi there 👋
 - 🎓 I’m currently studying at &nbsp;&nbsp; [![UCLan](https://img.shields.io/badge/-UCLan%20Cyprus-be1622?style=for-the-badge&logoColor=white)](https://www.uclancyprus.ac.cy/)
 - 🌱 I’m currently learning Software development technologies, especially Frontend.
 But at the same time, I am madly in love with trying new technologies, methodologies, libraries, programming languages, and I always try to have up-to-date knowledge about various areas of IT, so as not to be left behind.
-- 📫 How to reach me: ikostincyprus@gmail.com
+- 📫 How to reach me: ikostincyprus@gmail.com / ikostin@uclan.ac.uk
 - ⚡ P.S: There are so few public repositories since the most of private repositories are nightmares from the beggining of my studying or are just experiments and I don't want to disgrace :)

 [@limarkdl-private](https://github.com/limarkdl-private) - My personal account where I use 3-rd party services (e.g Azure CI/CD pipeline), since they want access to my organization, but this does not suit me >:(